Dana Larsen: Books and writings

 Larsen was the editor of Cannabis Culture magazine from its creation as "Cannabis Canada" in 1994 until he left the publication in 2005, after producing 54 issues with publisher Marc Emery.

 Larsen is the author of The Pot Puzzle Fun Book, released in 2000, the editor of Grow Like a Pro, a marijuana growing guide released in 2004, and the creator of The Tokers Bowl Board Game.

 In 2007, Larsen released Hairy Pothead and the Marijuana Stone, a cannabis-laden Harry Potter parody novel which received international media coverage.

 In July 2015, Larsen released an illustrated, cannabis-themed Dr Seuss parody book called Green Buds and Hash, which produced some controversy.

 In December 2015, Larsen released a book called The Illustrated History of Cannabis in Canada.
 To promote the book he sent a gram of marijuana and a free copy of the book to every Liberal member of Parliament, including Prime Minister Justin Trudeau.
 He included a letter wishing the elected officials "A Merry-Juana Christmas and a Hashy New Year."

 Larsen's other books include The Pie-Eyed Piper, and most recently Sinbad the Strain Hunter: Voyage to Noweedia.

 In 2021, Larsen began writing articles for Cracked.com.

 Awards and recognition

+Vancouver Magazine 'Power 50'

 In 2013 and 2017, Vancouver Magazine included Larsen on their list of the city's 50 most powerful people.

+High Times Magazine recognition

 In 2017, High Times Magazine recognized Larsen's Overgrow Canada cannabis seed giveaway as one of the "10 Most Memorable Marijuana Stunts" of all time.

+Banned from entering Russia

 In May 2022, Larsen was included on a list of 657 Canadian politicians, businessmen, journalists and activists sanctioned and banned from entering Russia.